alpmestan/ghc-pretty-errors/0000-richer-documents.rst

     (>>=) :: SDoc a -> (a -> SDoc b) -> SDoc b

-The ``Monad`` is exactly what is required to substitute all annotations by some annotation-free document that depends on the annotation value.
-In our scenario, ``b`` will be ``()`` or ``Void``, indicating the "annotation-free" nature.
+This ``Monad`` instance lets us substitute all the annotations in a document by fresh, new subdocuments that can depend on the annotation values.
+Of particular interest is the case where ``b`` is ``()`` or ``Void``, indicating the "annotation-free" nature of the resulting document.
 We could even imagine tweaking the functions that actually print documents to only accept annotation-free documents, so as to force users to interpret annotations one way or another before getting the documents printed somewhere.

 In fact, GHC uses ``SDoc`` in other contexts than error messages, a major one being code generation.
 In those cases, we will never want to emit